ibm-cloud-docs/sell/software-validate.md

 3. To make updates, click the **Edit** icon ![Edit icon](../icons/edit-tagging.svg "Edit") next to the Readme section title.
 4. Click **Save**.
 5. Click **Next**.

+If you are importing a virtual server image for VPC, the readme file is not automatically generated.
+Copy and paste the contents of the [readme file template](/media/docs/downloads/software/sw-readme-tab-template.md){: external} and make updates as needed.
+{: note}

 ## Validating the product
 {: #sw-validate-validate-product}